 During 2016, 2015 and 2014, the Company had convertible notes outstanding that, if converted, could have a potentially dilutive effect on its Common Stock.
 At issuance, the Company stated its intent to settle any conversion of these notes by paying cash for the principal value and issuing Common Stock for any conversion value in excess of the principal value.
 As of December 31, 2016, and currently, the Company maintains the intent and ability to settle any conversion as stated.
-Accordingly, the convertible notes would only have a dilutive effect if the market price per share of Common Stock.
+Accordingly, the convertible notes would only have a dilutive effect if the market price per share of Common Stock exceeds the conversion price per share of Common Stock.
 Therefore, according to ASC Topic 260, Earnings per Share ("ASC 260"), the dilutive effect of the assumed conversion of the debentures was 18,904 shares for the year ended December 31, 2016 and 2015.
 The assumed conversion of the debentures was anti-dilutive for year ended December 31, 2014.
 See Note 10, Debt Obligations, for more information about the convertible notes.